imdavi/ImmVisWebsocketsServerPython/README.md

 To run the server we recommend one of the following approaches:

 - Visual Studio Code: open the root folder using Visual Studio Code and run the debug configuration `Run ImmVis Websocket Server`
 - Command line / Terminal: from the root folder, run the command `python -m immvis.websocket`.
-Please note that we are still working to be able to close the server after running it using this method.
-Apparently Tornado server needs some workarounds to be "closeable" using Ctrl+C. If you don't know how to close the process on your operating system, please use Visual Studio Code for now.
+To close the server just press `CTRL+C` or kill the python process.

 ## Adding new features